-Maintaining municipal contributions and growing them to keep pace with increasing costs of providing service, is challenging in normal economic times and will be additionally so in the wake of COVID.
+Maintaining municipal contributions, and growing them to keep pace with increasing costs of providing service, is challenging in normal economic times and will be additionally so in the wake of COVID.

 One key is ongoing outreach to municipal officials, to ensure that newly elected or newly hired officials understand the transit need in the region, the roles of multiple agencies in meeting that need, the relative cost effectiveness of providing transit services to support independent living, and the consequences of cutting funding.
-Municipal participation in the RCC will be very beneficial and should be encouraged.
+With this in mind, municipal participation in the RCC will be very beneficial and should be encouraged.